nandor23/UaDetector/README.md

 that accepts both the user-agent string and a collection of HTTP headers.
 For more accurate detection, it is recommended to provide the HTTP headers.

-> [!TIP]
+>[!TIP]
 > Avoid directly instantiating parsers.
-The first call to *TryParse* causes a noticeable delay as it triggers
+The first call to TryParse causes a noticeable delay
-> the compilation of regular expressions.
-To prevent this one-time cost during runtime, register the service
+> due to the creation of regular expression objects.
+To prevent this one-time
-> with dependency injection, as shown earlier.
+> cost during runtime, register the service with dependency injection, as shown earlier.

 ```c#
 [ApiController]